Well this week has started shit, after a positive time last week and finally feeling relaxed it almost seems my anxiety has punished me.

 I am exceptionally tired all the time, withdrawn, my eyes ache, and I am mentally exhausted.

-I’ve been suffering from some strange vivid dreams; one where I was chased by a swarm of bees and as a result I have not been woken up by my alarm some mornings, introduced by heavy sleep.
+I’ve been suffering with some strange vivid dreams; one where I was chased by a swarm of bees and as a result I have not been woken up by my alarm some mornings, introduced by heavy sleep.

 I do not want to do anything, I just want to switch off.
 The smallest task requires huge motivation.